ospark-org/Ospark/README.md

 # Ospark
 Ospark currently based on Tensorflow 2.3+ and Python 3.7+ to easy and quick build/tune "former series models" that include Transformer, Informer, ExDeep Performance and FOTS-attention these powerful models by yourself.
-Now is alpha version we're internal testing and will release the beta version as soon.
+Now is beta release, we're internal testing and will release the beta version as soon.

 # Ospark Guidelines